 The Metal Command Show started back in 1998 when I was a student at Baldwin Wallace College.
 I named the show after one of my favorite thrash metal bands of all time, Exodus.
-Since then the show has garnered quite a following among metalheads.
-The show was continued when I left from school.
+Since then the show has garnered quite a following among metalheads worldwide.
+The show was continued when I left school.
 It has featured many great metal bands both very underground to very big name bands.

 I live for this music, and in fact, this type of music has moved me more than anything in this universe.
 This is something that I love to do as a big thank you to all of the musicians who really work hard to make this type of music, and speaking from the musician’s standpoint myself (I am a musician by the way), many bands don’t really get the credit, exposure or props that they really deserve.
 Doing this show is one way to help the metal scene and help preserve the interest in this music for future generations.
 This is not something I do to “further myself”, this is something I do to thank all of the metal musicians out there for their hard work and dedication to the music that myself and millions of others love.